Mary Seacole: Later life, 1860–81

-Seacole joined the Roman Catholic Church circa 1860, and returned to a Jamaica changed in her absence as it faced economic downturn.
+Seacole joined the Catholic Church in 1860, and returned to a Jamaica changed in her absence as it faced economic downturn.
 She became a prominent figure in the country.
 However, by 1867 she was again running short of money, and the Seacole fund was resurrected in London, with new patrons including the Prince of Wales, the Duke of Edinburgh, the Duke of Cambridge, and many other senior military officers.
 The fund burgeoned, and Seacole was able to buy land on Duke Street in Kingston, near New Blundell Hall, where she built a bungalow as her new home, plus a larger property to rent out.

-By 1870, Seacole was back in London, living at 40 Upper Berkley St., St. Marylebone.
+By 1870, Seacole was back in London, living at 40 Upper Berkley Street, St. Marylebone.
 Robinson speculates that she was drawn back by the prospect of rendering medical assistance in the Franco-Prussian War.
 It seems likely that she approached Sir Harry Verney (the husband of Florence Nightingale's sister Parthenope) Member of Parliament for Buckingham who was closely involved in the British National Society for the Relief of the Sick and Wounded.
 It was at this time Nightingale wrote her letter to Verney insinuating that Seacole had kept a "bad house" in Crimea, and was responsible for "much drunkenness and improper conduct".

 In London, Seacole joined the periphery of the royal circle.
 Prince Victor (a nephew of Queen Victoria; as a young Lieutenant he had been one of Seacole's customers in Crimea) carved a marble bust of her in 1871 that was exhibited at the Royal Academy summer exhibition in 1872.
 Seacole also became personal masseuse to the Princess of Wales who suffered with white leg and rheumatism.

 In the census of 3 April 1881, Seacole is listed as a boarder at 3 Cambridge Street, Paddington.
 Seacole died on 14 May 1881 at her home, 3 Cambridge Street (later renamed Kendal Street) in Paddington, London; the cause of death was noted as "apoplexy".
 She left an estate valued at more than £2,500.
 After some specific legacies, many of exactly 19 guineas, the main beneficiary of her will was her sister, (Eliza) Louisa.
 Lord Rokeby, Colonel Hussey Fane Keane, and Count Gleichen (three trustees of her Fund) were each left £50; Count Gleichen also received a diamond ring, said to have been given to Seacole's late husband by Lord Nelson.
 A short obituary was published in The Times on 21 May 1881.
-She was buried in St. Mary's Roman Catholic Cemetery, Harrow Road, Kensal Green, London.
+She was buried in St. Mary's Catholic Cemetery, Harrow Road, Kensal Green, London.